Metrobus fleet (Washington, D.C.)

 This is a roster of the bus fleet of Metrobus, the fixed-route bus service run by the Washington Metropolitan Area Transit Authority in Washington, D.C.

 The Metrobus fleet is the sixth-largest bus fleet in the United States.
 It provides more than 130 million passenger trips per year in Washington, D.C., Maryland, and Virginia.
+As of 2020, the current Metrobus fleet consists of 1,571 buses of varying fuel types including diesel, compressed natural gas, diesel-electric hybrid, and battery-electric.
+The buses in the fleet are assigned to one of eight bus divisions located throughout the area, with a ninth division currently under construction.
+WMATA has a plan to move to a fully electric bus fleet by 2045.